dvoex/dvoex/index.md

 **WELCOME TO MY CYBERSECURITY PORTFOLIO**

-I am a dedicated Cybersecurity Professional with a strong commitment to safeguarding digital infrastructures and mitigating emerging threats.
-This portfolio highlights my journey toward becoming a Security Engineer, featuring hands-on projects in areas such as Active Directory Security, and Incidet Response.
-Through continous learning and practical experience, I aim to contribute to building resilient and secure systems that protect against evolving cyber threats.
+I am a passionate and driven Cybersecurity Professional with a strong focus on Security Engineering.
+This portfolio showcases my journey toward becoming a Security Engineer, featuring hands-on projects in areas such as Active Directory Security and Incident Response.
+Through continuous learning, practical experience, and a proactive approach to emerging threats, I strive to design and implement resilient systems that stand strong against today’s evolving cyber landscape.
+My goal is to build secure infrastructures that not only detect and respond to threats but also prevent them before they occur.

 **DAVID O. AWE**